 As the temperatures drop, the heat pump will need to work harder, makings it less efficient.
 In general, heat pumps are extremely efficient.
-Heat pump efficiency is measured in the coefficient of performance (COP).
+Heat pump efficiency is measured by the coefficient of performance (COP).
 This value represents the amount of input as compared to the outputs.

 For example, if a ground sources heats pump uses one kW of electrical energy to generate four kW of heat, the CoP would be fours.
-The higher the CoP ratings, the more efficient your heats pumps will be.
+The higher the CoP ratings, the more efficient your heat pumps will be.
 Your heat pumps may not work as efficiently when the outside temperature falls below -5℃.

 When the outside temperature is around 7℃, the average heat pump should have a CoP of about 4.5; however, this figure can drop to 2.3 when the outside temperature drops to -7℃.
 This shows how cold weather can affect the efficiency of the equipment.

 However, in the UK, this very cold temperature is not normal and, when it reaches those minus temperatures, it is unlikely that it will remain cold all day.
 For example, in the morning, the temperature may be -6℃, but by 10 or 11 o’clock, this figure may have risen by a few degrees and may even be above 0℃.
 This means you may wake up feeling a little cold, but as the day warms up, so will your home.

 Some homeowners choose to install a grounds source heat pump instead of an air source model.
 Although it can be more expensive to install, the ground is usually heated by air, and so your heat pump can run more efficiently and cost less per year than an air source heat pump.

 Not only do the ground temperatures remain fairly constant, but at about 15 m depth, the temperature can be between eight and 11 °C (75 °C) at any time of the year.
 The heat pump can be a great option for those who want a more environmentally friendly heating source.